- The Experience

 Introduced to fans in Harry Potter and the Prisoner of Azkaban, Buckbeak the Hippogriff’s appearance was inspired by a number of real-life animals including golden eagles and horses.
 During filming, three different versions of the beloved Hippogriff were created, each to be used for unique reasons; one standing, another rearing and one lying down.
 No details were spared when creating the complicated animatronic creature with each feather being individually dyed and glued on by hand.

-Created by the Creature Effects Team, Aragog the Acromantula had a leg span of over 18 feet and was even able to crawl out of a hole and deliver dialogue in Harry Potter and the Chamber of Secrets.
+Created by the Creature Effects Team, Aragog the Acromantula had a leg span of over 5.5 metres and was even able to crawl out of a hole and deliver dialogue in Harry Potter and the Chamber of Secrets.
 During filming, it took over 15 people to operate the complicated animatronics that made the creature so lifelike, including some acting as puppeteers for the back legs.
 The hair all over Aragog was made using a number of different materials, including the bristles from brooms and pieces of coconut, each individually inserted by hand using a special needle.